tinytinus/one-dimensional-pong/README.md

  this project originaly was taught of by my father when i was thinking of small code projects for in the summer, i further expanded on the idea and made it a fully    functional game

  ## controls
+  in the start menu press SPACE to start the game

-  use A and D to move left and right respectivly
+  use A and D to move left and right respectivly use P to pause the game

  ## suggestions
   if you have any suggestions leave them in a isssue an i will try to make them